Make Doctor Visits Less Scary

 Tantrums, shrieks, tears, bribes and screams.
 Most parents are familiar with these emotional outbursts every time they decide to take their child to the doctor.
 Impromptu or scheduled, a visit to the doctor causes serious bouts of anxiety and fear, for the child as well as for the parent.
 No amount of prodding is likely to work.
 Having said that, there’s no escaping the visit to a paediatrician.
 After all, it is in the best interest of the child.

-If you are a parent and going through a similar predicament, there are certain measures you can take to ensure that a doctor-visit is a pain-free experience for your little champ, and a stress-free one for you.
+If you are a parent and going through a similar predicament, there are certain measures you can take to ensure that such visits are a pain-free experience for your little one and a stress-free one for you.

 Choose the right doctor

-Be mindful of the clinic set-up and the décor.
+Be mindful of the clinic's set-up and the decor.
 A waiting area in a paediatric clinic should reflect a place that is welcoming for children.
 There are several aspects to consider here:

 - Are the colours on the wall bright and soothing?